evcc-io/hassio-addon/README.md

   - Copy "https://github.com/evcc-io/hassio-addon" Click -> Add

   - Find the "evcc" add-on and click it.
+(Sometimes you must reload the webside)
   - Click on the "INSTALL" button.
   - Go to Information nenu in the "evcc" Addon and activate "show in side bar" (evcc UI  `http://your-ha-instance-ip-address:7070`)